-During this time, the person is expected to stay home during the entire 14-day period and not leave for any reason, except to seek any needed medical care.
+During the quarantine or isolation period, the person is expected to stay home and not leave for any reason except to seek any needed medical care.

 If the employee does not develop symptoms of COVID-19 prior to the end of the self-quarantine period, they will be free to resume normal activities, including school or work.
-They will also receive a letter stating they have completed the home quarantine period.
+A positive employee should follow the guidelines for isolation.

 Please call the ADH at 1-800-803-7847 if you have any questions.

 Contact tracing focuses on close contacts while a positive patient was infectious.
 The infectious period begins 48 hours before the patient’s symptoms began.
 If the person with COVID-19 never developed symptoms, the infectious period begins the 48 hours before the positive test was collected.
 A person is considered a close contact if they have been within 6 feet of the patient for at least 15 minutes.
 If a person is thought to be a close contact, then a contact tracer will give them a call.
 If the exposure wasn’t within 6 feet, if it didn’t last 15 minutes or more, or if it occurred before the infectious period, that person would not be considered a close contact and will not receive a phone call from a contact tracer.

 Recommended strategies for employers to use now, for any infectious disease: